Shippable/docs/sources/platform/tutorial/server/install-two-server.md

 ###6.
 Configure Services

-By default, we run one copy of every microservice, which should be sufficient for most installations.
+By default, we run one copy of every microservice., which should be sufficient for most installations.
 You can skip this section and come back to it later if a specific service becomes a bottleneck.

 * Click on **Services**.
 * Configure the number of replicas (or use the default values) and click **Save**.